 Because Hodding Carter was such an effective and outspoken critic of segregation, he was often the target of public ire in Mississippi.
 Betty Carter describes a time her husband was “burned in effigy” by some angry citizens.
 She also praises the Greenville police department for their unwavering protection of all those involved in the Civil Rights Movement.

-For over 55 years, John Emmerich, Sr., was editor and publisher of the McComb Enterprise Journal.
+For over 55 years, Oliver Emmerich, Sr., was editor and publisher of the McComb Enterprise Journal.
 In this episode he explains his philosophy of using the editorial page to influence public opinion.
 During the 1960s, Emmerich used his position as an editor to promote Civil Rights.
 He recalls publishing a series of articles about local schools to disprove the idea of “Separate but Equal.”

 Emmerich also remembers Greenville journalist, Hodding Carter, Jr., an outspoken champion of the Civil Rights Movement.
 He describes his friend’s refusal to conform as something uniquely American.
 Podcast Bonus: As an award-winning journalist, Emmerich was never shy about expressing his political opinions.
 He discusses his opposition to Ross Barnett and Paul B. Johnson, Jr., as well as, Mississippians’ love of demagogues.